Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 8

 at the office and wrote a letter to Mary.
 Then I had my first

 good look at the town.
-I wandered for miles through all
+I wondered for miles through all

 sorts of streets and alleyways, went into dozens of shops and

 visited two churches.
-There are plenty of goods for sale and
+There are plenty of goods for sale nearly

 The grass skirts which are being pressed on the GIs are simply